slateci/slate-client-server/resources/docs/client_manual.md

 ### user add-to-group

-Adds a user to a given group.
+Add a user to a given group.
 In this case the first argument must be the user's ID, and the second must be either the group's ID or name.

 Example: